The AI Already Has an Opinion About Your Hotel. The Question Is Whose.

 Every month, AGR delivers an AI Identity Report for your property.
 This is a description accuracy report, not a ranking report.

-It shows how each major AI platform is currently describing your hotel, whether that language reflects your positioning or an intermediary’s, which competitors appear in adjacent queries, what phrases are stabilizing, and what changed since the prior month.
+It shows how each major AI platform is currently describing your hotel, whether that language reflects your positioning or an intermediary’s, which competitors appear in adjacent queries, which phrases recur across repeated captures, and what changed since the prior month.

 This is the type of shift the report tracks: